varigeri92/GenesisEngine/README.md

 * To load the Test Scene Click on File / Load
 * To Save you changes click on File / Save.

+There is no file dialog. it will load "X:\Project\Path\Assets\scene.gnsscene" and on save it will save it over!

 Scene Loading are currently additive only!
 Already existing scenenes will not get unloaded.
 Hold Right MB to look around and WASD to fly around.